ultralight-ux/Ultralight/README.md

 The virtual __FileSystem__ interface is used for loading File URLs (eg, `file:///page.html`) and the JavaScript FileSystem API.

 This API should be used to load any HTML/JS/CSS assets you've bundled with your application.

-Reference implementations for Windows and macOS, as well as a basic FileSystem loader that uses the C++ STL (`FileSystemBasic`) is provided in the Framework code  (see `deps/Framework/platform/` in the SDK).

 Only a small subset needs to be implemented to support File URL loading, specifically the following: